giacomofrigo/ipfs-contributors-finder/README.md

 Since there are many tools available that allow to download files from the IPFS network, this application will not provide to the user the downloaded file.
-In fact, every time a donwload is completed the cache is clear and the downloaded file is removed.
+In fact, every time a donwload is completed the cache is cleared and the downloaded file is removed.

 ## Stats
-This application can be used to track which are the peers that contributes ro download the file, in particular it report their *peer identifier*, *ip address*, *total amount of blocks downloaded from that peer*.
+This application can be used to track which are the peers that contributes to download the file, in particular it reports their *peer identifier*, thier *ip address* and the *total amount of blocks downloaded from that peer*.
-A nice graph about the *country* from which peer share their content is also displayed.
+A nice stat about the *countries* from which each peer share their content is also displayed.

 ## Installation